alanng10/StandInfoTech/Docue/a.md

 Class Lang is support tech stack on Windows.

-Class Lang System that is execute on Windows is System Windows.

-System Windows program is Program.

-Windows shown System Windows Program list ProgramFrame list in Running Apps screen.

-System Windows execute zero to multi instant of 1 module ref.

 Tidus is pre install on Windows.

 Tidus Program module list is preset alpha module on Windows.